Preparing for your Arrival in Cambridge

 Tier 4 visa holders are subject to PBI (Points Based Immigration) monitoring are required by the UKBA to report to the Graduate Office with their passport and visa documents prior to Matriculation.
 If this applies to you, please come to the Graduate Office (C1 Main Court) between 9.00am -12noon and 1-4.00pm Monday to Friday.

 4. Inform the College of your funding arrangements

 For international students only: You will need to obtain provision for opening a Bank account in England.
 Banks in Cambridge will normally ask you to present a letter of support and approval from your bank in your home country.

 When you have selected a bank to open an account with, you may also be asked for a proof of student status from the College.
-In this case, please email the full address of the bank concerned to the Graduate Office and a letter will be sent to your pigeon-hole in due course.
+In this case, please email the full address of the bank concerned to the Postgraduate Office and a letter will be sent to your pigeon-hole in due course.

 4. Make sure your vaccinations are up to date